Search

 Adult ADHD Services

-• The Adult ADHD Service provides an assessment, diagnostic and treatment service to adults over the age of 18 who have a GP registered in Bexley, Bromley, or Greenwich.
+• Our Adult ADHD service provides an assessment, diagnostic and treatment service to adults over the age of 18 who have a GP registered in Bexley, Bromley, or Greenwich.

 Therefore, we can take a few days to respond but please be assured we endeavour to respond to all queries.